'If we're not focused, Mexico will batter us!' - U.S. face Olympic balancing act in clash with great rivals | Goal.com

 "It's not like there can be a complete rotation," Kreis said.
 "So, we have to make, I think, some really, really educated decisions and have discussions about these decisions and really, really weigh out a pathway forward."

-It remains to be seen where that pathway turns but, no matter what happens on Thursday, at least it goes on.
-The U.S. has already done the hard work to get out of the group, making Thursday's match a mini-reward, and a massive test, for his team.
+It remains to be seen where that pathway turns but, no matter what happens on Wednesday, at least it goes on.
+The U.S. has already done the hard work to get out of the group, making Wednesday's match a mini-reward, and a massive test, for his team.

 "We've accomplished what we set out to accomplish in the first two matches," Kreis said.
 "We've qualified ourselves for the semifinal, which we know is the most important game to get to.